bristol-d/bbquiz/README.md

 This creates both a ZIP file, which you can upload to blackboard, and a HTML file with an overview of your questions.
 The names of the output files are taken from the `.filename` command in your source file, which also functions as the blackboard package name.

+_BBquiz uses `dvipng` to convert TeX sources to images.
+On some Win10 platforms (including my work computer since recently) dvipng hangs with what seems to be the issue mentioned in this bug report: https://github.com/sympy/sympy/issues/18155.
+In this case, you can set the environment variable `BBQUIZ_DVI` to point at another program to run in place of dvipng, for example a batch file that calls the real dvipng with the `-d -v` options enabled which seems to work around the bug._

 ## File format

 Source files are in a text-based format.
 Each line must be exactly one of: